-Figure 1: Projected U.S. Assistance Provided to Palau in 1995-2009
+Figure 1: U.S. Assistance to Palau in 1995-2009 as Projected in 2008

-All years are fiscal (Oct.
-1 - Sept.
-30) and all dollar amounts are in current (i.e., nominal) dollars.
+Years are fiscal (Oct.
+1-Sept.
+30), and dollar amounts are in nominal dollars (i.e., unadjusted for inflation).

-Numbers may not add to 100 percent due to rounding.
+Percentages may not sum to 100 because of rounding.

-Amounts shown for compact direct assistance, compact trust fund contributions, and Compact Road are based on Interior's Office of Insular Affairs' actual and estimated payments to Palau for 1995-2009, as reported in its budget justification to Congress for 2009.
+Amounts shown for compact direct assistance, compact trust fund contributions, and the Compact Road are based on Interior's Office of Insular Affairs' actual and estimated payments to Palau for 1995-2009, as reported in Interior's budget justification to Congress for 2009.

-Amount shown for compact federal services is based on GAO estimates of past expenditures by the NWS, USPS, and the FAA.
+Amount shown for compact federal services is based on GAO estimates of past expenditures by the National Weather Service, U.S. Postal Service, and Federal Aviation Administration.